 2. What's the point of trying to becoming a successful cover band anyway? dead horse is a credo to remind everyone to focus more on having fun and not try too hard until we have something of our own to say.

-3. The name represents a cynical "just shoot me" scoff at my lack of success at keeping a band or marriage together and committed long enough to reap the benefits of all the practice, growing together, and accumulation of gear.
+3. The name represents a cynical "just shoot me" scoff at my lack of success at keeping a band together long enough to reap the benefits of all the rehearsals, and accumulation of gear.

 4. "horse" is slang for heroin and dope is deadly.
 Many young rockstars have proven this.
 The name is a reminder to stay away from it.

 5. Ever since I started playing music, "they" have told me that forging a successful career in the music business is so hard it's like beating a dead horse.

 6. At the end of a string of all night shows my voice could be described as "dead hoarse."